-As part of Saving Oxford’s Wetland Wildlife, we’re collaborating with Oxford Botanic Garden, expert Judy Webb and the local community to help bring rare wetland plants back from the brink…
+As part of Saving Oxford’s Wetland Wildlife, we’re collaborating with Oxford Botanic Garden, local expert botanist Judy Webb and the local community to help bring rare wetland plants back from the brink…

 So far, Greater Water-parsnip and Creeping Marshwort have been planted out as part of this project.
-Fen Violet, another endangered plant, was also planted out experimentally as part of a university project in 2015 on one receptor site, and has miraculously survived (Judy Webb was involved with this work).
-All three species are doing well so far at their receptor sites, which is excellent news, and practical management work funded by TOE was undertaken in July 2020 at several sites around Oxford ready for the planting out of some more Greater Water-parsnip plants in summer 2020.
+Fen Violet, another endangered plant, was also planted out experimentally as part of an earlier Oxford university project in 2015 on one of our receptor sites, and has, with careful but quite intensive management, survived and set seed.
+All three species are doing well so far at their receptor sites, which is excellent news.